Bob Berney

 Bob Berney (born 1953) is an American independent film executive based in Los Angeles.
-Currently, he is the CEO of Picturehouse, an independent motion picture marketing and distribution company that acquires, markets and distributes films from the U.S. and around the world.
-In September 2021, Picturehouse announced that it will release Becoming Cousteau, a documentary that uses previously unseen archival footage to chronicle the life and career of the adventurous oceanographer and filmmaker Jacques-Yves Cousteau, who coinvented scuba diving and foretold the impact of pollution on climate change.
-Directed by Liz Garbus, the film is scheduled to be released on October 22, 2021.
-In May 2021 the company released Fatima, a historical drama directed by Marco Pontecorvo and starring Joaquim de Almeida, Goran Višnjić, Stephanie Gil, Lúcia Moniz, Sônia Braga and Harvey Keitel.
+He is the co-founder and CEO of Picturehouse, a film distribution and marketing company that employs a multi-channel distribution model anchored in theatrical exhibition.
+Berney is known for using targeted campaigns and affinity marketing to cultivate an event atmosphere, building word of mouth to support expansion from a platform release to a wider theatrical run.

+Berney has been credited by prominent filmmakers for playing a key role in their breakthrough releases.
+These include Guillermo Del Toro, who wrote in a January 2026 post on X that his Academy Award-winning film Pan’s Labyrinth (2006) “exists because of Bob’s faith,” and Christopher Nolan, who has said that Berney’s championing of Memento (2000) and his efforts to bring the film to the Sundance Film Festival were instrumental in its success.
+At Newmarket Films, where he served as president and partner, Berney was responsible for the acquisition, marketing, and distribution of Niki Caro’s breakout Whale Rider (2002) and Patty Jenkins’ feature debut, Monster (2003).

-Berney has guided the acquisition, marketing and/or distribution of many notable independent films, including Manchester by the Sea, Memento, My Big Fat Greek Wedding, The Passion of the Christ, Pan’s Labyrinth and Drive.
+Berney has guided the release of many notable independent films, including Manchester by the Sea, My Big Fat Greek Wedding, The Passion of the Christ, Insidious, and Drive.
 The films he has been associated with have won multiple Academy Awards and grossed more than $1 billion at the North American box office.

 Early years

 Berney studied film history and production at the University of Texas at Austin.
-Before graduating with a B.A. in communications he was a manager and projectionist for AMC Theatres.
+Before graduating with a B.A. in communications, he was a manager and projectionist for AMC Theatres.
 Berney continued working for the theater chain until he left to renovate the Inwood Theatre in Dallas, which he and his partners reopened as an arthouse venue in 1984.
-After gaining this experience he served as a distribution executive for companies including FilmDallas (Kiss of the Spider Woman), Triton Pictures (A Brief History of Time, Hearts of Darkness) and Orion Classics (Theremin: An Electronic Odyssey, Prisoner of the Mountains, Ulee's Gold).
+After gaining this experience, he served as a distribution executive for companies including FilmDallas (Kiss of the Spider Woman), Triton Pictures (A Brief History of Time and Hearts of Darkness), and Orion Classics (Theremin: An Electronic Odyssey, Prisoner of the Mountains, and Ulee's Gold).
 Berney released Todd Solondz’s Happiness under the Good Machine Releasing banner and Christopher Nolan’s Memento under the Newmarket Films banner.
 The success of the latter film led to the formation of Newmarket Films as a theatrical distribution company.

 2000 to 2005

-In October 2000 Berney became SVP, Marketing & Distribution at IFC Films, starting his tenure with the company in Los Angeles before moving to New York in 2001.
-Films acquired and theatrically released included Y Tu Mama Tambien, The Safety of Objects and My Big Fat Greek Wedding.
-In 2002 Berney founded Newmarket Films’ theatrical distribution division with Newmarket Capital Group owners Will Tyrer and Chris Ball.
+In October 2000, Berney became SVP, Marketing & Distribution at IFC Films, starting his tenure with the company in Los Angeles before moving to New York in 2001.
+Films acquired and theatrically released included Y Tu Mama Tambien, The Safety of Objects, and My Big Fat Greek Wedding.
+In 2002, Berney founded Newmarket Films’ theatrical distribution division with Newmarket Capital Group owners Will Tyrer and Chris Ball.
 Their releases included Real Women Have Curves, Whale Rider, Monster and The Passion of the Christ.